 ● May aid in the healing of skin problems including eczema, psoriasis & burns

 ● Strong stress reliever

 ● Helping build and maintain strong bones & teeth

 ● Containing more magnesium than any other food

-● Lowers the risk of hardening of the arteries
+● Helps to decrease the risk of hardening of the arteries

 ● May be used to increase breast milk production

-● Lowering bad LDL cholesterol while increasing good HDL cholesterol
+● Aids in Lowering bad LDL cholesterol while increasing good HDL cholesterol

 ● Natural source of anandamide, phenethylamine, arginine & 300 other natural compounds